ezsystems/commerce-documentation/docs/guide/login_and_registration/login_and_registration_cookbook.md

 ```

 A different `UsernamePasswordToken` (using `TokenInterface`) is needed here.
-You have to add new attribute to the `customer_no` token.
-This `UsernamePasswordToken` is passed to next service in the authentication process.
+You must add a new attribute to the `customer_no` token.
+This `UsernamePasswordToken` is passed to the next service in the authentication process.

 ``` php
 $token = new UsernamePasswordToken($username, $password, $this->providerKey);